ZoranG99/ChatGPT_Salary_Analysis_Project/Readme.md

 ## Dataset Description

-The dataset contains job postings data with **27 columns** and thousands of rows, covering information about job titles, companies, locations, salaries, and platforms.
+The dataset contains job postings data with **27 columns** and **61,953 rows**, covering information about job titles, companies, locations, salaries, and platforms.

 The dataset is stored in the repository under [csv/gsearch_jobs.csv](csv/gsearch_jobs.csv).